davidodenwald/prettier-plugin-jinja-template/README.md

 ## Use

-To use it with basic .html files, you'll have to override the used parser inside your prettier config:
+To format basic .html files, you'll have to override the used parser inside your `.prettierrc`:
 ```json
 {
   "overrides": [